gamblevore/speedie/Documentation/xml.md

 Much cleaner!

 Jeebox is really a very pure and true format that has almost no downsides... apart from low-users.
+(But you can change that by using Jeebox and promoting it.)

 Lets go through all the problems with XML or JSON.